bgin-global/sgip/draft_ToR.md

 Taking into account

-the Interest of commnity around the identity and key management as well as the privacy protection for or by distributed ledger and recently published articles such as:
+the Interest of commnity around the identity and key management as well as the privacy protection for or by distributed ledger and recently published articles such as the ones in the reference section,

+BGIN

+Establishes

+> a study group on the IAM, Privacy, and Key Managent

+appoints

+> Katharina Pistor and Nat Sakimura as co-chairs/rapporteurs

+tasks the rapporteurs of the study group

+* to assess the viability of establishing a Working Group on IAM, Privacy, and Key Management; and
+* to create a [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG.

+The rapporteurs are requested to provide their result in time for the next
+BGIN Online Meeting.

+## Reference

 * W3C, Verifiable Credentials Data Model 1.0 (2019), https://www.w3.org/TR/vc-data-model/